jeffmaher/github-repo-starter-template/README.md

 You'll likely be running tests or running static analysis tools when pull requests are created, updated (i.e. a new commit comes in), or re-opened (after being closed).
 For any job that you want GitHub Actions to run at pull request time, either modify or add jobs to the [`.github/workflows/pull_request.yml`](.github/workflows/pull_request.yml) file.

 The workflow assumes that you'll want a checked out copy of your repository, and the first job does that.
-The example jobs after it all run in parallel after the `checkout` job completes.
+The example jobs after it all run in parallel after the `setup` job completes.

 ### Use PostgreSQL and Redis